alexgshijan/rev_notes/Revision Notes/Computer Science/1.11 - System Analysis/System Lifecycle.md

 - This also involves producing diagrams to represent the different individual parts of a system and how they relate to one another, including entity relationship diagrams (ERDs), data flow diagrams (DFDs) and flowcharts.

 *Build and Testing*
-- White Box
+White Box
 - Used for testing the structure of the code.
 There will be multiple paths a program can take (when using if statements for example) and each of these must be tested
 - It is called “white box” because the testers are aware of what the code looks like.
 Often this means it’s the developers themselves who perform this type of testing
-- Black Box
+Black Box
 - Here the functionality of the program is tested based on the requirements specification.
 No paths are examined here – this is just for testing that the overall code does what it should!
 - This is usually done by people other than the developers who were not involved in making the system, so they have no idea what the code looks like
-- Alpha
+Alpha
 - Always carried out by developers and “in house” teams
 - Unstable, lacking functionality
-	- Takes place in early and mid-term development stages
+- Takes place in early and mid-term development stages Beta
-- Beta
 - Happens later on in development when the product is closer to finished and is more stable (less likely to crash)
 - Given to a select group of customers to test.
-	- Useful for finding bugs the developers may not have come across
+- Useful for finding bugs the developers may not have come across End User
-- End User
 - This is the final testing phase.
 - The person/people who will be using the system when it is finished test it as if they were using it normally
 - Checks that the developer has produced a system which meets the need of the customer

+*Changeover*
+Direct - Also referred to as “Big bang” changeover, this is where the old system is instantly shut off/discarded and replaced with the new one
+- Not as expensive
+- Can't be used while shutdown
+- If system doesn't work, you are unable to use old system
+- Users can't get acclimated to the system
+- Quick Process

+Phased - With this method, smaller parts of the system are replaced a little bit at a time.
+- The system adoption approach can be more tailored to the requirements
+- The old system and new system may not be able to integrate nicely

+Pilot - When businesses (especially larger ones) are split up over several sites, one site could trial the new system before it is distributed to the rest of the company’s sites
+- Can be tested at one site, so it doesn't shut down all the sites.
+- Communication between sites using old and new system may be hard

+Parallel - In this case both systems run simultaneously, side by side.
+- More Robust
+- More Expensive + Time Consuming

+*Documentation*
+User Documentation
+- Step-by-step getting started guide
+- Installation guide
+- General user guide
+- Reference manual
+- Online help
+- Error help/troubleshooting guide
+- FAQs
+- Glossary of terms

+Maintenance Documentation
+- Diagrams used in analysis and design
+- Data structure descriptions/tables
+- Algorithm designs
+- Annotated code listings
+- Variable lists
+- Data dictionary (description of data fields and their types, size etc.)
+- Hardware & software requirements
+- Configuration guide and options

+*Maintenance*
+Usually a plan of maintenance provided by the developer after the launch of the new system will be agreed upon as part of the contract.
+This might be a set period of time after implementation during which the developer fixes problems for free, or alternatively on a “pay as you go” basis

+Adaptive
+- This is where bugs are fixed and extra functionality is added to the system.
+- Systems might come in different versions, with companies starting with the basic package and upgrading later on.

+Corrective
+- This is where problems are reasonably likely to occur and are fixed when they come up.
+The aim is to provide a system that matches the original specification as closely as possible.
+This often corresponds with a maintenance contract between the business and the developer.

+Perfective
+- Like corrective maintenance, but here the idea is for the system to **exactly** match the specification with no problems whatsoever.
+- This is expensive and time consuming but is necessary in certain systems such as safety critical systems (air traffic control, nuclear power facilities etc)

+*Evaluation*
+Requirements - Does it meet the functionality set out in the requirements specification?
+Performance - Does it respond in a timely manner for the user?
+Robustness - Does the software often crash or encounter bugs?
+Cost - Did the project go over-budget at all?
+Usability - Is the project usable by the end user?